noseglasses/Leidokos-Python/README.md

 # Kaleidoscope-Python
 Kaleidoscope-Python is a Python scriptable Kaleidoscope firmware simulator.

+## Introduction
-It can be used to prototype new or to test existing functionality, e.g. as part of a regression-testing framework.
+Kaleidoscope-Python can be used to prototype new or to test existing functionality, e.g. as part of a regression-testing framework.

 Python wrapper code is generated for the main firmware as well as